This content has been machine translated dynamically.

-- It matches an IP address listed in the Webroot database unless relaxed by inclusion in the Allow_list (example 3).
+- It matches an IP address listed in the Webroot database unless relaxed by inclusion in the Allow_list1 (example 3).

 > add appfw policy "Ip_Rep_Policy" "((CLIENT.IP.SRC.IPREP_IS_MALICIOUS || CLIENT.IP.SRC.TYPECAST_TEXT_T.CONTAINS_ANY(\"Block_List\")) && !
 (CLIENT.IP.SRC.TYPECAST_TEXT_T.CONTAINS_ANY(\"Allow_List\")))" APPFW_BLOCK

-Using Proxy server
+Using Proxy server:

 set reputation settings –proxyServer <proxy server ip> -proxyPort <proxy server port>